leon-ai/docs.getleon.ai/docs/packages-modules.md

 Modules come with their own tests.
 They are represented by a unique file for every module that can be found at: `packages/{PACKAGE NAME}/test/{MODULE NAME}.spec.js`.

 As you may noticed, JavaScript is used to test modules because the core is written in JavaScript and we do end-to-end tests by processing a query to the NLU.
 Then the Leon's brain is executed and returns the output.
-This is the output, especially the code, that you need to consider.
+This is the output, especially the codes that have been interpreted by your module that you need to consider.

 Leon uses [Jest](https://jestjs.io/) as a testing framework.